-YOUR SMI RESPONSES INDICATE THAT when your reality is challenging and poses a high demand on your physical, emotional and psychological systems, you try to manage the best you can and seek to gain inner peace.
+When your reality is challenging and poses a high demand on your physical, emotional and psychological systems, you try to manage the best you can and seek to gain inner peace.
 It is not clear from the information you shared what, if any, strategies you have found that work to help you lower your stress or find some balance.